huaminghuangtw/Evergreen-Notes/Permanent-Notes/if-it-isnt-fuck-yes-then-its-clear-no-thank-you.md

 **[Don't agree to anything “quick” unless you're willing to spend 3+ hours on it.](https://www.workingtheorys.com/p/3-hours)**

-When you follow this rule, your priorities get clear, you procrastinate less, you're more focused and more productive, and time management becomes a lot easier.
+When you follow this rule, your priorities get clear, you procrastinate less, you’re more focused and more productive, and time management becomes a lot easier.
 You say “no” a LOT more.
 And the “yes” becomes a lot more emphatic.
 You find yourself less stressed, less overthinking about the past and less anxious about the future.

 ---